alaa-almaliki/seed/README.md

 - Optionally set the path of seed script `bin/seed set:path` so you can access the script from anywhere

 ### 2. Setup profiles
+After building the **seed** container, you can do the following:
 - Run `bin/seed profiles create www.example.com`
 - This will create `code/profiles/www.example.com/env.php` file
 - Configure `env.php` file as you wish
-  - Section `mysql` is the MySQL database credentials and options you wish to create inside the container
+  - Section `mysql` is the MySQL database credentials and options you wish to create inside the **seed** container
   - Section `mysqldump` will be the settings related the database export in the final step
   - Section `sed` is the find and replace settings, it will be performed on SQL file before the import
   - Section `ddl` has the following settings: